tdauth/cpp-futures-promises/README.md

 * Since it is allowed to register only one callback per future, it should move out the state and maybe use && similiar to Folly which would require a `std::move` on every future.
 * Instead of `then` we can use `onComplete` as basic method.
 * The Scala FP `find` is implemented the way that one future after another is searched for the result.
 Hence, it cannot be used to implement `firstSucc` with a guard.
 TODO Look again at the implementation.
 * Introduce the derived method `thenWith` similiar to Scala FP's `transformWith`.
-It has to be used to implement `orElse`.
-Do not ever use `get` to implement `orElse` since it is blocking.
+It has to be used to implement `fallbackTo`.
+Do not ever use `get` to implement `fallbackTo` since it is blocking.
 This would lead to a deadlock if there are not enough threads.

 ### Boost.Thread Implementation